ProvenRun and Cinemo to Demonstrate World’s First DRM Implementation of the New GlobalPlatform Secure Media Path - NewsBreak

 ProvenRun and Cinemo to Demonstrate World’s First DRM Implementation of the New GlobalPlatform Secure Media Path

-Unique collaboration to enable Widevine media playback on Secure Media Path (SMP) Protection Profile.
-ProvenRun, a global leader in embedded security, and Cinemo, a global leader in high performance and automotive grade multimedia playback, streaming, media management, connectivity, and cloud middleware, have announced the availability of World’s first Secure Media Path...martechseries.com
+ProvenRun, a global leader in embedded security, and Cinemo, a global leader in high performance and automotive grade multimedia playback, streaming, media management, connectivity, and cloud middleware, have announced the availability of World’s first Secure Media Path Protection Profile implementation based on ProvenCore (ProvenRun’s flagship ultra-secure OS) compliant with the Trusted...aithority.com

 Comments / 0